-- Construction activities are restricted to the approximate 0.52ha area of existing carriageway boundary. - The works will be temporary, localised, and completed during night-time hours, when the traffic count is at its lowest levels. - The works will be like-for-like in nature, and will be restricted to the existing A86 carriageway boundary. - Containment measures of the working area will be in place to prevent debris or pollutants from entering the surrounding environment. - Works are not expected to result in significant disturbance to protected species that may be present in the wider area. - No in-combination effects have been identified. - The risk of major accidents or disasters is considered to be low. - By removing the carriageway defects this will provide this part of the A86 carriageway with another life cycle, and significantly improve the ride quality, which will result in safer conditions for road users.
+- Construction activities are restricted to the approximate 1.28ha combined area of existing carriageway boundary. - The works will be temporary, localised, and completed during day-time hours. - The works will be like-for-like in nature and will be restricted to the existing A86 carriageway, and as such there will be no residual change to the local landscape as a result of the works. - Changes to the local landscape during the construction phase will be minor, temporary and not considered significant.
+In addition, no operational impacts are anticipated. - Containment measures of the working area will be in place to prevent debris or pollutants from entering the surrounding environment.

+- Works are not expected to result in significant disturbance to protected species that may be present in the wider area. - No in-combination effects have been identified. - The risk of major accidents or disasters is considered to be low. - By removing the carriageway defects this will provide this part of the A86 carriageway with another life cycle, and significantly improve the ride quality, which will result in safer conditions for road users.